mbernste/mbernste.github.io/_pages/projects.md

 author_profile: true
 ---

-Here are some of the software products to come out of my research:
+Here are some of the research projects I have worked on over the years.

 ## Monkeybread